 There is a lack of research on the use of melatonin and Tylenol PM to encourage sleep in children who have no underlying medical issues.
 The only research in this area reflects the benefits of melatonin for children with diagnosed sleep disorders, attention-deficit hyperactivity disorder, autism and other special populations.
 It should be noted that all of these studies involved a small population and only sought findings of short-term use.

-The Canadian Paediatric Society’s paper states, “Canadian-wide data on the use of pharmacotherapy to treat, and guidelines for managing pediatric sleep disorders are urgently needed, along with pediatric data on sleep medication safety and dosing.
+The Canadian Paediatric Society’s paper agrees, stating: “Canadian-wide data on the use of pharmacotherapy to treat, and guidelines for managing pediatric sleep disorders are urgently needed, along with pediatric data on sleep medication safety and dosing.
 Counseling for families should focus on emphasizing behavioural strategies and discouraging pharmacotherapy for managing pediatric insomnia.”
 The statement from the medical community is extremely clear on this issue, yet many parents continue to give their children OTC sleep-promoting medication without knowledge of the long-term effects.

 How can parents encourage healthy sleep for their children without turning to OTC sleep-promoting medication?
 Parents need to understand that a true sleep disorder is extremely rare in children and requires a medical diagnosis.
 Most children who experience difficulty sleeping are dealing with disorderly sleep, not a sleep disorder.
 Because sleep is a learned behaviour the following behavioural interventions offer an effective solution.